amaranth-lang/rfcs/text/0072-stdlib-lfsr.md

 * The split between Algorithm and Parameters mirrors that in `lib.crc`, but with fewer parameters we could consider merging them or making the Parameters settings be part of the Processor creation.
+* We could support internally-inverted LFSRs using XNOR operations, which allow the all-0 state to be valid and so make initialisation easier, but decided that this can be left to synthesis tools.

 ## Prior art
 [prior-art]: #prior-art